Children who are five years old learn the Japanese culture through organized activities involving crafts, songs, and the

 Students will continue refining their ability to listen, speak, read, and write in Japanese.
 Students will be able to converse and discuss topics of current interest and express personal opinions.
 They will be able to narrate, describe, and explain.
 Students will be able to initiate, sustain, and close a general conversation with a number of communicative strategies.
 The students will be expected to participate in class discussions and activities using the language.
 Students will use Japanese in culturally authentic and practical situations, incorporating idiomatic expressions.
 They will learn the appropriate language to use in a variety of social interactions.

 Beginning Level students will learn basic Japanese which will enable the student to function as a tourist in Japan.
-The classes are held 90 minutes every Saturday.
+The classes are held 70 minutes every Saturday.
 Students are welcome to join more than one class each week for additional review.
 Reading and writing of the script will be incorporated into the lessons, with emphasis on the spoken language.
 The classes will be on a continuing basis up to the advanced level in which idiomatic phrases and appropriate language for variety of social interactions will be taught.
 Adult classes will be online this year with 4 levels.
 Class times are Saturday mornings: